xcwoid/BVRGym/README.md

 The following libraries are required to run BVRGym.
 The code has been tested with Python 3.9

-pip install jsbsim geopy pyproj pymap3d torch tensorboard py_trees
+pip install jsbsim geopy pyproj pymap3d torch tensorboard py_trees tqdm

 ## Getting started
 To plot Aircraft and Missile behavior